AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

  <tbody>
   <tr>
    <td>Connection </td>
-   <td> <p>For instructions about connecting your Google Sheets account to <span>Workfront Fusion</span>, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md#connect" class="MCXref xref">Connect the module's app or web service to Workfront Fusion</a> in the article <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario</a>.</p> </td>
+   <td> <p>For instructions about connecting your Google Sheets account to Workfront Fusion, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md#connect" class="MCXref xref">Connect the module's app or web service to Workfront Fusion</a> in the article <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario</a>.</p> </td>
   </tr>
   <tr>
    <td>Mode</td>
-   <td> <p>Select whether you want to select the spreadsheet and sheet manually or by mapping.</p> <p>Note: Manual mapping is useful, for example, when a new spreadsheet is created in an <span>Workfront Fusion</span> scenario and you want to add data in the newly created spreadsheet directly in the scenario.</p> </td>
+   <td> <p>Select whether you want to select the spreadsheet and sheet manually or by mapping.</p> <p>Note: Manual mapping is useful, for example, when a new spreadsheet is created in an Workfront Fusion scenario and you want to add data in the newly created spreadsheet directly in the scenario.</p> </td>
   </tr>
   <tr>
    <td>Spreadsheet </td>